 The application process for Family Based Immigration includes submitting a petition to the United States Citizenship and Immigration Service or USCIS.
 The application waiting period will fluctuate, but usually takes several months to several years.

 Our managing attorney Karen-Lee Pollak and experienced immigration support team will quickly determine if you are eligible to apply through a family member.
 We will then submit the most complete and thorough petition possible.
-In addition, our attorneys know the processes and procedures to work with various government agencies to ensure the best possible outcome in a timely manner.
+In addition, Pollak PLLC knows the processes and procedures to work with various government agencies to ensure the best possible outcome in a timely manner.

 A United States citizen must be at least 21 years of age in order to sponsor a relative for immigration.

 Our firm provides full-service professional legal advice and representation to help you find an immigration solution to your visa needs.
 Please contact us to discuss your immigration options by calling (214) 307-5510 or contacting us online at the form below.